FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_kv_precompiled.md

 }
 ```

-**Note:** This step is optional: for example, if the new contract only reads and writes the table created by the old contract, you do not need to create the table.。
+**Note:** This step is optional: for example, if the new contract only reads and writes the table created by the old contract, you do not need to create the table。

 #### 2.3 KV read and write operation for the table